Fredy Guarín: Inter Milan

 Guarín joined Inter Milan on 31 January 2012 for €1.5 million, on loan, with the player replacing Paris Saint-Germain FC-bound Thiago Motta.
 The Italians also had an option to make the move permanent for €13.5 million in June.

 On 17 May 2012, a permanent deal was arranged, but for €11 million.
 Guarín scored his first official goal for the Nerazzurri on 30 August, in a 2–2 home draw against FC Vaslui in the Europa League (4–2 on aggregate).
 In the group stage of the same competition, he provided all three assists in a 3–1 defeat of Neftchi Baku PFC.

 Again in the Europa League, on 21 February 2013, Guarín scored twice in a 3–0 away win over CFR Cluj (5–0 on aggregate) to help Inter make it through to the last 16.
 In the January 2014 transfer window, he was supposed to move to Juventus FC in exchange for Mirko Vučinić, but the deal ultimately fell through after the clubs could not reach an agreement.
 He declared he would not return if he was not allowed to leave, but eventually he reconsidered; it was later reported that he simply wanted to clarify his future with the club, stating that he never asked to leave and that he was confused as to why the situation was created.

 On 25 March 2014, Guarín agreed to extend his contract until 2017.
-On 14 September, as a second-half replacement, he scored in a 7–0 home win against U.S. Sassuolo Calcio.
+On 14 September, as a second-half replacement, he scored in a 7–0 home win against US Sassuolo Calcio.
 At the start of the 2014–15 season, he began being used by manager Walter Mazzarri as a second striker.

 On 7 December 2014, in his 100th appearance for Inter, Guarín assisted Mauro Icardi in the 44th minute of an eventual 1–2 home defeat to Udinese Calcio.
 On 16 February of the following year, he scored twice after winning a first-minute penalty kick in a 4–1 victory at Atalanta BC, helping his team to secure the first away win in the league since December 2014.

 Later career

 On 26 January 2016, Guarín joined Shanghai Greenland Shenhua F.C. in the Chinese Super League for a reported €11 million fee plus bonuses.
 On 26 September 2019, the 33-year-old free agent moved to the Campeonato Brasileiro Série A with CR Vasco da Gama.

+Guarín missed nine matches at the beginning of 2020 because his original contract had expired the previous December.
+The player signed a new deal in February, and made three appearances before the season was halted due to the COVID-19 pandemic.
+On 1 July, the club announced that he had been granted extended leave due to personal issues, raising uncertainty about his future; he was released by Vasco in September.

-Guarín agreed to a one-year deal at Millonarios F.C. on 31 December 2020, again on a free transfer.
+Guarín agreed to a one-year contract at Millonarios F.C. on 31 December 2020, again on a free transfer.